Page Reviewed / Updated - Jun. 2015

 Almost all nursing homes or skilled nursing facilities are equipped to provide services for those stricken with Alzheimer's or dementia.
 Most do not charge additionally since comparatively these individuals do not require more care than other nursing home residents.

-In 2014, the national average amount paid for a shared room in a skilled nursing facility was $212 / day or $6,360 / month.
-State daily averages ranged from $139 - $650.
+In 2015, the national average amount paid for a shared room in a skilled nursing facility was $220 / day or $6,600 / month.
+State daily averages ranged from $140 - $770.
 Sharing a residence reduces the cost to 80-90% of that for a private room.
+Unfortunately sharing a room is not always an option for persons with aggressive forms of dementia.

 Cost of Alzheimer's Medications